How to Overcome Your Fear of Blogging

 - Starting in the wrong niche and having to start over again from scratch.

-- Failure and the embarrassment from that failure
+- Failure and the resulting embarrassment from it

-- People thinking less of us for quitting our “real” jobs and becoming bloggers
+- People thinking less of us for quitting our “real” jobs and becoming full-time bloggers

 - Most of all: Fear of putting ourselves out there and exposing who we are to the world.
 We didn’t have our faces on the blog for a long time because of this.